andhus/dirhash-python/README.md

 - *Extendable* - instead of trying to cover all possible use cases.
 - *Same collision resistance* as underlying hashing algorithm.

 The process of computing the `DIRHASH` relies on the concepts below.
-Each concept is configurable by one or several options, witch (except for "Implementation") *affects the obtained hash value*:
+Each concept is configurable by one or several options, which *affects the obtained hash value* (except for "Implementation" options):
 1. **Hash Function**: The underlying hash function used to map any data to a fixed length hash value.
 2. **Filtering**: The process of selecting what *entries* (sub directories and files) within the directory to include.
 3. **Protocol**: Defines which data/metadata to include for each entry and precisely  how to it is fed to the hash function for a reproducible and collision resistant result.
 4. **Implementation**: Additional, implementation specific, aspects of how the `DIRHASH` is programmatically obtained.

 Since the configuration options for 1-3 above affects the obtained `DIRHASH`, they must be represented in a `DIRHASH`-checksum of a directory.